CieranAlmond/octo/README.md

 # 🐙 Octopus Energy Technical Task - Cieran Almond

-💡*You have just joined a very fast growing startup as the only security person.
+🚀*You have just joined a very fast growing startup as the only security person.
 The company has roughly 100 employees and the CTO has been making decisions about what is needed based on function.
-Security is not always considered.*
+Security is not always considered.*🚀

-*You’ve been hired by the CTO for your security knowledge and because you’ll have a different perspective and priorities.*
+*You’ve been hired by the CTO for your security knowledge and because you’ll have a different perspective and priorities.* 🎉

 *The company has built a custom CRM solution that it sells to clients.
 It is hosted in AWS and they use CI/CD tooling to make a handful of production changes per day.
 Any other services they need to run (email, office productivity, etc.) are bought as SaaS services.
 Staff are encouraged to buy their own IT (like laptops and accessories) and expense it.*

 <h1><span style="color:#D6336C;">Question: How would you identify and prioritise any potential security problems❓</span></h1>

-# Initial thoughts / assumptions being made from the initial read:
+# Initial thoughts / assumptions being made from the initial read 🧠:

 - Small org and immature functions, first security hire.
 Have to be pragmatic with solutions and with what is addressed based on resource available
 - AWS architecture probably would need a review, as there likely wouldn’t have had security implementations